-The measurement records made in datalogging mode are stored in the device and visible in preview mode via the ARCHIVE function.
+The measurement records made in datalogging mode are stored in the device and visible via the AR-CHIVE function.
 The archive function only displays data stored in the eMMc memory device.

 The preview mode displays the main measurement information and also has features such as: